jordanbean-msft/keyvault-web/README.md

 ```shell
 az deployment group create -g rg-keyvault-web-ussc-dev --template-file ./infra/main.bicep --parameters ./infra/env/dev.parameters.json --parameters theKingOfAustriaSecretValue="Joseph the 2nd" theKingOfPrussiaSecretValue="Fredrick Wilhelm the 3rd" theKingOfEnglandSecretValue="Why the tyrant King George, of course!"
 ```

+The script will output the name of the Key Vault & the URLs to the web apps.

 ### Grant the app registration access to Key Vault